lmbneuron/D-LMBmap/Whole Brain Registration/readme.md

 >ms_regnet
 >└───preprocess
 >│   │   writejson.py (generate the train.json, test.json and tot.json)
+>│   │   to use your own data, run this script to generate setting files, make sure your data struct is similar to the example data.
 >│
 >└───tools
 >    │   changeresolution.py (downsample the images in one folder, you can make the data_2 or data_4 by data.)